rahul-dethe/running_instructions/ann_wk2/README.md

 These are scratch files generated during calculations.
 It is recommended to delete these files to keep the directory clean.

----

-> 📌 **Note:** The names of partitions, modules, and other settings may be different on each NSM HPC cluster.
-> Please check your cluster’s documentation to confirm the correct names and update the script accordingly.

----

 ## Step 3: Execute the Script file

 Once your `job.sh` file is ready, run the script using the command below: